gabrielsyphan/apache2-docker-angular/README.md

 # Apache template to Angular #

-If you want to put your projects inside a webserver using docker, this template will help you to this.
+If you want to put your projects inside a webserver using docker, this template will help you to do this.

 ## Running Apache ##